MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 :::image type="content" source="media/process-mining-tutorial/analyze-compare.png" alt-text="Screenshot of the 'Refund With Special Voucher' with a case comparison.":::

-Notice that cases that have the **Refund With Standard Voucher** step also have the possibility of invoices being rejected as the blue node which represents the **Reject Invoice** step suggests.
+Notice that cases that have the **Refund With Standard Voucher** step also have the possibility of invoices being rejected as the blue node, which represents the **Reject Invoice** step suggests.
 This **Reject Invoice** step contributes only 2.8 hours on average to the process.

 :::image type="content" source="media/process-mining-tutorial/reject-invoice.png" alt-text="Screenshot of the 'Reject Invoice' node.":::